aczietlow/sculpin-blog/source/blogs/posts/2017-02-25--wtf-is-sculpin.md

 * Secure (everything is client side)
 * Easily deployable (Can host static sites from github for free)

-When designing my blog I was looking for the path of least resistance for sharing some code snippets and jotting down a few of my opinions to share with the Interwebs.
+When designing my blog I was looking for the path of least resistance for sharing code snippets and jotting down a few of my opinions to share with the Interwebs.
 For someone that is already familiar with PHP, Sculpin is the perfect tool to accomplish exactly this.

-How does one Sculpin?
-``
+*How does one Sculpin?*

 ## Installing Sculpin

 1. Download the starter kit